 Why should you consider a two-year fixed-rate mortgage?

-There are numerous factors to take into consideration when looking at a two-year fixed-rate mortgage.
-These include:
+There are numerous factors to consider when looking at a two-year fixed-rate mortgage.

-If you expect your finances to improve in the short-term, you may well be able to negotiate an improved rate after the two years.
+If you expect your finances to improve in the short term, you may be able to negotiate an improved rate after the two years.
 For example, you might be expecting to receive a lump sum which you could use to reduce your mortgage capital.
-As a consequence, on a lower Loan to Value (LTV) ratio, you may be able to negotiate a better deal.
+Consequently, on a lower Loan to Value (LTV) ratio, you may be able to negotiate a better deal.
 The LTV ratio is mortgage debt reflected as a percentage of the value of your home.
 Hence, the lower the LTV, the greater the asset cover, and the lower the risk to the lender.

 Why should you consider a five-year fixed-rate mortgage?

-The UK mortgage market is extremely competitive, and from time to time, lenders may offer outstanding mortgage deals.
-Consequently, there may be many reasons why you would consider a five-year fixed-rate mortgage:
+The UK mortgage market is highly competitive, and lenders may offer outstanding mortgage deals from time to time.
+Consequently, there may be many reasons why you would consider a five-year fixed-rate mortgage.

-If you can lock in a five-year mortgage on a fixed-rate, you know your outgoings for the next five years.
-Even if this rate is slightly higher than the two-year fixed-rate, to many people, stability is a crucial factor.
-If you had surplus funds available in the future, you could make additional repayments against the mortgage capital.
+If you can lock in a five-year mortgage on a fixed rate, you know your outgoings for the next five years.
+Even if this rate is slightly higher than the two-year fixed rate, stability is crucial for many people.
+In addition, if you had surplus funds available in the future, you could make additional repayments against the mortgage capital.

-As we touched on above, numerous experts will have different opinions on the direction of UK base rates, which do influence mortgage rates.
+Experts will have different opinions on the direction of UK base rates, which influence mortgage rates.
 When looking at the five-year rate, it is also worth considering the standard variable rate.
 If there is a significant difference, it may well be worth considering an extended fixed-rate term.

 Is my mortgage worth changing?

-While there are many scenarios in which you might look to change your mortgage, there are two main reasons.
-They are:
+While there are many scenarios where you might look to change your mortgage, there are two main reasons.

 There are numerous potential financial benefits when switching mortgages.
-We have the basic differential between your current mortgage rate and the mortgage rate on offer.
-There is also the potential to reduce your mortgage payments, by remortgaging on a lower LTV.
-The lower your LTV, the lower the risk to the mortgage provider, hence you should attract a better rate.
+First, we have the basic differential between your current mortgage rate and the rate on offer.
+There is also the potential to reduce your mortgage payments by remortgaging on a lower LTV.
+The lower your LTV, the lower the risk to the mortgage provider; hence, you should attract a better rate.

 Can I change my mortgage after two years?

-In theory, nothing is stopping you from changing your mortgage after two years.
-However, you may face potential credit rating issues if you switch mortgages regularly.
+Nothing is stopping you from changing your mortgage after two years.
+However, you may face credit rating issues if you regularly switch mortgages.
 Each new mortgage application has the potential to reduce your credit rating.
 However, if you keep up-to-date with your repayments, this should recover.
 It is sensible to take advice about the pros and cons of continually switching your mortgage.

 Alternative mortgage deals

-As we touched on above, there may be some situations where you are unable to remortgage because of a change in your income.
-This would likely impact your ability to pass the mortgage affordability test.
+As we touched on above, there may be some situations where you cannot remortgage because of a change in your income.
+This could be the case as you close in on your retirement and might have to rely only on your pension income.
 However, for those aged 50 and over, there are two alternatives which are:

 Home reversion schemes

-As with home reversion schemes, there is no mortgage affordability test with a lifetime mortgage.
-You are merely remortgaging part of your property, with the LTV unlikely to be above 50%, but there aren’t any monthly repayments.
-Interest payments are rolled up and repaid at the same time as the capital.
-The property will be sold upon your death or moving into full-time care.
-At this point, the lifetime mortgage (plus rolled-up interest) is repaid, and the balance returned to the homeowner/estate trustees.
+When you take a lifetime mortgage, you are remortgaging part of your property, with the LTV unlikely to be above 50%.
+You also won't have any monthly repayments.
+Instead, interest payments are rolled up and repaid at the same time as the capital.
+The property will be sold upon your death or move into full-time care.
+At this point, the lifetime mortgage (plus rolled-up interest) is repaid, and the balance is returned to you or your estate.

 It makes sense to keep abreast of changes in the mortgage market.
 You will, from time to time, spot attractive headline interest rates.
-However, they need to be considered together with other issues such as fees.
+However, they must be considered together with other issues such as fees.
 Continually switching between mortgages is often frowned upon by credit rating agencies.
 But so long as you maintain your repayments, there should be no lasting damage.
-If you are looking at a new mortgage, it is crucial to take financial advice.
+When looking at a new mortgage, it is crucial to take financial advice.
 This ensures that an overall package can be shaped around your particular needs.